 Weight: 64 g/m

-What we like: A great price and BD makes shopping easy.
+What we like: A great price and Black Diamond makes shopping easy.

 What we don’t: Grows fuzzy over time.

-The Black Diamond 8.6 above is our staff pick and a surprisingly durable and smooth-running rope for serious cragging and redpoint attempts (BD’s ropes haven’t always been praise-worthy).
+The Black Diamond 8.6 was our staff pick before it went out of stock, and is a surprisingly durable and smooth-running rope for serious cragging and redpoint attempts (BD’s ropes haven’t always been praise-worthy).
 The 9.9 here lands at the other end of the spectrum with a much thicker design, making it a great pick for top roping, organized group cragging, and heavy, day in and day out use.
-And like the 8.6, the 9.9 is highly durable, supple and smooth right out of the box, and comes in just one color and four sizes, which simplifies decision making.
+And like the 8.6, the 9.9 is highly durable, supple and smooth right out of the box, and comes in just one color and three sizes, which simplifies decision making.

 Keep in mind that the BD 9.9 does not come with any sort of dry treatment (neither on the core nor the sheath), so you’ll want to be sure to use it in dry conditions and with a rope bag or tarp underneath.
-Compared to our favorite workhorse rope above (the Sterling Velocity XEROS), the BD‘s lack of dry treatment does mean it will be quicker to grow fuzzy and soft.
-And while the 9.9 is a great option for beginner climbers just learning the ropes, you’ll likely want a skinnier rope as you progress: We also highly recommend Black Diamond’s 9.6, which comes in a similarly non-dry version for $220, in addition to a dry-treated, bi-pattern model (a nice safety measure for long pitches and while rappelling) for $330.
-But for those just starting out, the 9.9 is a total workhouse and a great value at just $210.
+Compared to our favorite workhorse rope above (the Sterling Velocity Xeros), the BD‘s lack of dry treatment does mean it will be quicker to grow fuzzy and soft.
+And while the 9.9 is a great option for beginner climbers just learning the ropes, you’ll likely want a skinnier rope as you progress.
+But for those just starting out, the 9.9 is a total workhouse and a great value at just $230.

 See the Black Diamond 9.9